Winter 2015 Class Schedule

 Terwilliger Plaza DVD Series

-For the DVD Series valet service is available.
-The bus stop is in front of the terrace entrance on 6th.
-Buzz at the door and say that you are with the SSI/PCC program to enter.
-Take elevator to third floor, turn left.
-There is a coffee shop on the same floor.
+For the DVD Series at Terwilliger Plaza, if you don't find a spot in the parking lot in front of the main building, free valet service is available.
+The bus stop is in front of the street level entrance on SW 6th Avenue.
+To enter, buzz at the door and say that you are with the SSI/PCC program.
+Proceed to room P 3.
+There is a coffee shop on the second floor of the main building.

 Thursdays 10am-12 noon